travisdoor/bl/docs/master/docs/language.md

 };
 ```

+!!! note
-**note:** The excluded branch is removed completely from compilation, but it still has to be
+    The excluded branch is removed completely from compilation, but it still has to be
     semantically valid.

 ## Loop